 |Quarter||Total Improvement from Baseline|

-A nursing facility will receive Component Two payments in any quality metric for reaching its minimum improvement targets and both Component Two and Component Three payments for reaching its strong improvement targets.
-A nursing facility performing better than the CMS-published “national average” benchmark will receive its share of Component Two and Three funds for a quality metric whether or not it improves upon its baseline.
+A nursing facility will receive payments for any quality metric when its improvement target or the CMS-published "national average" benchmark is reached.
+Note that if a facility performs better than the national average benchmark, a facility will receive its share of funds for a quality metric whether or not it improves upon its baseline.

 Will nursing facilities participating in QIPP need to contract with one MCO or several MCOs?

 Nursing facilities should contract with all of the MCOs in their service delivery area.

 Some MCOs have needed to contract with facilities outside of their SDAs.
 If you have questions about these exceptions, please contact QIPP staff at QIPP@hhsc.state.tx.us.

 How are program funds allocated across the components?

 Allocation of funds to qualifying non-state government-owned and private nursing facilities will be based upon historical Medicaid days of nursing facility service.
 The maximum amount of funds available is recalculated every six months.

 The total value of Component One will be equal to 100 percent of the non-federal share of the QIPP.

 The total value of Component Two will be equal to 30 percent of remaining QIPP funds after accounting for the funding of Component One and Component Four.